-Foxes are wily, swift, and can be quite dangerous to small animals.
-These are well-adapted predators that can be found across the globe in almost every region.
-They haven’t been so successful by accident.
-Not only are they cunning and agile predators, but foxes are also opportunistic.
-These are creatures that will eat just about anything they come across.
+Foxes are wily and swift and can be quite dangerous to small animals.
+These well-adapted predators can be found across the globe in many regions, and they haven’t been so successful by accident.
+Not only are they cunning and agile, but they are also opportunistic.
+These creatures will eat just about anything that they come across.

-Despite being rather small in size, these creatures can do quite a lot of damage.
-They’ve been known to break into backyards and make their way into pet enclosures.
-In the wild, they eat rabbits as one of their main sources of food, particularly at certain times of the year.
+Despite being rather small in size, foxes can do quite a bit of damage.
+They’ve even been known to break into backyards and make their way into pet enclosures.
+In the wild, foxes eat rabbits as one of their main sources of food, particularly at certain times of the year.
 They’ll also make their way into the hutch of your pet rabbit if they see an opportunity.
 Of course, they’re not singling out rabbits.
-No small pets are safe if a fox is around, and your garden might be in trouble as well!
+No small pets are safe if a fox is around, and your garden might be in trouble too!

 Fox Foods by Season